lego-js/data/index.md

 ```

 The second statement of the code above correctly refers to the `data-last-value` attribute of the element.
 In case no data is stored with the passed key, lego-data searches the `dataset` of the element.
 For more information of how the dataset please refer to WC3's specification page **[needlink]**.

-When the data attribute is an object (starts with '{') or array (starts with '[') then jQuery.parseJSON is used to parse the string; it must follow valid JSON syntax including quoted property names.
-If the value isn't parseable as a JavaScript value, it is left as a string.

 No attempt is made to convert the `data-*` string to any other datatype.
 If the value is JSON, then you'll need to run the value through `JSON.parse`.